Kansas gas prices could rise after Hurricane Ida

 “I would think we would start seeing some impact here in the next couple of days,” said Shawn Steward, AAA Spokesman.

-He says the biggest impact will be felt in the areas where the hurricane made landfall.
+He says the most significant impact will be felt in the areas where the hurricane made landfall.

 “The most intense impact will be in the southeast part of the country where the hurricane actually happened because there are power issues with gas stations, there are transportation challenges,” said Steward.

-Steward says crews will need to assess the damage of refineries in Louisiana left by Hurricane Ida in order to know how much more money Kansas drivers could pay at the pump.
-He says flooding and power outages can delay that evaluation.
+Steward says crews will need to assess the damage of refineries in Louisiana left by Hurricane Ida to know how much more money Kansas drivers could pay at the pump.

 Steward says Kansas has some of the lowest gas prices in the country.
 The average price has gone down six cents within the last month, but drivers may start to feel a pinch in the next couple of days.
 However, he is not encouraging people to race to the pumps.